barjimen/barjimen/README.md

 <h3 align="center">🌸 A passionate frontend and UX/UI designer from Spain 🌸</h3>

 ## 💻 I’m currently working on:

-- **Push_Swap** : This project will have you sort data into a stack, with a limited set of instructions, and using the fewest possible actions. <br>
+- **Philosophers** : This project aims to teach concurrent programming, focusing on multithreading and multiprocessing.
 - **Minishell** : The goal of this project is to create a simple shell.
 You will learn a lot about processes and file descriptors. <br>
 - **Cub3D** : This project is inspired by the world-famous Wolfenstein 3D game, which was the first FPS ever.
 It will enable you to explore ray-casting.
 Your goal will be to make a dynamic view inside a maze, in which you’ll have to find your way. <br>
 - **UX/UI:** Designing a public interest initiative by creating a dedicated mobile app and responsive website.